-2.2 1 Do you know what tenant and leaseholder engagement is?

-2.2.2 Are you aware of what engagement activities are provided by the Council?
+- 1. 56% of people asked said they did not know what tenant and leaseholder engagement was - 2.
+82% were not aware of what engagement activities are provided by the Council?

 The type of engagement activities that tenants and leaseholders stated they were aware of are: